theory/justatheory/content/post/past/tools/os/ntptd-help-requested.md

 type: post
 ---

-<p>So I need simple instructions to get NTPD running on FreeBSD.
-It should
-function solely as a client, and not accept connections from other servers.
-I could also use the corresponding instructions for Linux (and don't say <q>RPM</q>!).
+So I need simple instructions to get NTPD running on FreeBSD.
+It should function solely as a client, and not accept connections from other servers.
+I could also use the corresponding instructions for Linux (and don't say “RPM”!).
 I've found an awful lot of information online about NTPD, but the simple instructions for setting up a secure NTPD to start when the system starts up are sorely lacking.
-Part of the problem with regards to BSD may be my not yet fully understanding how FreeBSD startup stuff is supposed to work, but I also can't find simple instructions for how to configure ntptd to operate only as a client.</p>
+Part of the problem with regards to BSD may be my not yet fully understanding how FreeBSD startup stuff is supposed to work, but I also can't find simple instructions for how to configure ntptd to operate only as a client.

-<p>Links and instructions gladly accepted.</p>
+Links and instructions gladly accepted.